awithy/Busybody/README.md

 Why another network monitor?
 Because I need one for a few personal network projects, and I felt like building one for fun.

-Busybody is written in C# .NET 4.5.
+The Busybody service is written in C# .NET 4.5, and uses Angular for it's web portal.

 ## Capabilities ##